petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/monitoring-elasticsearch.md

    [http://localhost:8080/o/portal-search-elasticsearch-monitoring/monitoring-proxy/app/monitoring](http://localhost:8080/o/portal-search-elasticsearch-monitoring/monitoring-proxy/app/monitoring)

-1. Because you're using the Monitoring widget in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the application server's startup JVM parameters to trust Kibana's certificate.
+1. Because you're using the Monitoring widget in Liferay as a proxy to Kibana's UI and you are using a self-signed certificate, you must configure the Liferay application server's startup JVM parameters to trust Kibana's certificate.
+There are two approaches, demonstrated with Tomcat here:

+   - The recommended way is to make a copy of the default `cacerts` file, import the certificate without private key, then configure the application server to use the custom truststore file:
+      1. Copy the default `cacerts` file from the Liferay JVM (located in `JAVA_HOME/jre/lib/security` in JDK 8 or in `JAVA_HOME/lib/security` in JDK 11), and rename it `cacerts-custom.jks`.
+      1. Extract the certificate of the CA without the private key using `openssl` (if you only have a single `.p12` file like `elastic-stack-ca.p12`).
+      1. Import the certificate into your custom JKS file using Java's `keytool`.
+      1. Configure Tomcat to use the custom truststore:

+         ```
+         CATALINA_OPTS="${CATALINA_OPTS} -Djavax.net.ssl.trustStore=/PATH/TO/cacerts-custom.jks -Djavax.net.ssl.trustStorePassword=changeit"
+         ```

-   One approach is to add the truststore path, password and type to your application server's startup JVM parameters.
-Here are example truststore and path parameters for appending to a Tomcat server's `CATALINA_OPTS`:
+   - Alternatively, add the truststore path, password, and type to your application server's startup JVM parameters using the same files you also used to configure security in the Elasticsearch connector.
+Append truststore and path parameters to a Tomcat server's `CATALINA_OPTS` through the `setenv.sh/bat` file:

-    ```bash
+      ```
-    -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12
+      CATALINA_OPTS="${CATALINA_OPTS} -Djavax.net.ssl.trustStore=/path/to/elastic-nodes.p12 -Djavax.net.ssl.trustStorePassword=liferay -Djavax.net.ssl.trustStoreType=pkcs12"
       ```

 1. If your stack includes Kibana 7.11+ and JDK 11, you must disable TLS version 1.3.
 Disable TLS 1.3 in Kibana itself by adding `--tls-max-v1.2` to `KIBANA_HOME/config/node.options`.
 See [Troubleshooting the Monitoring Setup](#troubleshooting-the-monitoring-setup) for details and an alternative solution.